twrecked/pyaarlo/README_arlo-fhem.md

-aktiviert | Activate (Arm) all cams deaktiviert | Deactivate (Disarm) all cams aktiviert_tag | Set several custom modes for my different cams with different sensitivity during the day aktiviert_ohne_terrasse | Only activate some of my cams garten | Only activate some of my cams garten_hinten | Only activate some of my cams
+aktiviert | Activate (Arm) all cams deaktiviert | Deactivate (Disarm) all cams aktiviert_tag | Set several custom modes for my different cams with different sensitivity during the day garten | Only activate some of my cams garten_hinten | Only activate some of my cams